Overview of Banks in Greece

 Total assets: EUR 67.73 billion (2020)

 Alpha Bank is the largest of the banks in Greece in terms of market capitalization.
 The bank operates a network of 671 branches, as well as subsidiaries throughout southern Europe, offering financial products and services to individuals and corporations in Greece and other countries.

 Alpha Bank was established in 1879 when John F. Costopoulos founded a small commercial firm in Kalamata.
-His banking department was then called Bank of Kalamata in 1918.
+His banking department was then called the Bank of Kalamata in 1918.
 In 1924, the bank adopted the Banque de Credit Commercial Hellenique name after it transferred its headquarters to Athens.

 Net income: EUR 103.7 million (2020)